FOR MORE INFORMATION, PLEASE SEND AN EMAIL OR TELEPHONE; CALL OR TEXT TODAY!

 So I challenge you to pursue your dream today.
 Start that research and see just how amazing life can be if you follow your heart.
 Last night one of my photography dreams came true when I had one of portrait images selected for an exhibition in London.
 I was pretty overjoyed.
 Expect to see more of my work being exhibited as I follow more of my dreams.

 You can learn more about Loving What You Do here in an excellent article on the Forbes website.
 Here’s a brilliant Tedx talk from Bert Jacobs about the importance of ‘liking what you do“.
+Plus, there’s also the absolutely superb new book from entrepreneur Holly Tucker, with the very same title as this blog post!!
 So what are you waiting for?
 Do what you love love what you do.
 It could be the making of you!
 Written by Jay Rowden

 P.S.
 My new website for my fine art photography is called Rowden Art.
 Take a look and let me know what you think.